Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Other kernel APIs
 ~~~~~~~~~~~~~~~~~

-**Obtaining the run object before execution**: In the above example we have seen a run object is obtained when the kernel is executed (kernel execution returns a run object).
-However, a run object can be obtained even before the kernel execution.
+**Obtaining the run object before execution**: Example of the previous section shows to obtain a ``xrt::run`` object when the kernel is executed (kernel execution returns a run object).
+However, a ``xrt::run`` object can be obtained even before the kernel execution.
 The flow is as below

 - Open a Run object by the ``xrt::run`` constructor with a kernel argument).
-- Set the kernel arguments associated for the next execution by the member function ``xrt::run::set_arg()`.
+- Set the kernel arguments associated for the next execution by the member function ``xrt::run::set_arg()``.
 - Execute the kernel by the member function ``xrt::run::start()``.
 - Wait for the execution finish by the member function ``xrt::run::wait()``.